 - Extraction of the resource would be conducted in accordance with the environmental guidelines published by the International Marine Minerals Society “Code for Environmental Management of Marine Mining”.

 The data collected means the deposit is now very well defined.
-The best-sampled area of 380 square kilometres has an identified resource of 25 million tonnes.
+The best-sampled area of 380 sq km has an identified resource of 25 million tonnes.

-Over the 30 years since the last serious exploration, extraction techniques have improved radically and it is expected extraction costs are expected to be substantially lower than the comparative cost of buying and shipping rock phosphate from the other side of the world.
+Over the 30 years since the last serious exploration, extraction techniques have improved radically and extraction costs are expected to be substantially lower than the comparative cost of buying and shipping rock phosphate from the other side of the world.

 Mineral extraction and construction is now routine in shallow seas.
 Even in the 1970s manganese nodules were being mined at depths 10 times greater than envisaged on the Chatham Rise.
 Nautilus Mining has estimated hard rock mining costs of $US50 to $US65 a tonne at depths of 2,000 metres and North Island iron sands are expected to be extracted from offshore deposits (at shallower depths) for $US4 to $US15 a tonne.